This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Lateral insoles that stop foot rolling

-You may also want to consider easing into barefoot running — a phenomena growing in popularity amongst those with recoccurent running injuries.
+You may also want to consider easing in to barefoot running — a phenomena growing in popularity among those with recurring running injuries.
 Running barefoot may seem even riskier than wearing the wrong sneakers, but it actually helps the feet learn proper form more easily, builds strength throughout the ankles and feet, and helps increase natural range of motion (supination and dorsiflexion).

-5. Begin Exercise Gradually & Rest to Prevent Injuries
+5. Begin Exercise Gradually and Rest to Prevent Injuries

 If you’re new to more vigorous types of exercising — such as running, hiking or walking uphill — or spending more time on your feet, try to keep these tips in mind: